kinemation/fps-animation-framework/README.md

 # FPS Animation Framework
- The demo project requires URP and FPS Animation Framework to work properly.
+ Follow these steps to get the project working:

- Ignore all the errors, go to the Package Manager -> Download FPS Animation Framework.
+ 1. Import the FPS Animation Framework.
+ 2. Rebuild the lighting.